-POTUS Continues To Target Voter Fraud, States Resist
+Donald Trump Continues To Target Voter Fraud, States Resist

 McConnell has long contended that voter fraud is a widespread problem.
 The president claimed that he lost the popular vote because undocumented immigrants illegally voted for Hillary Clinton.

 Although Trump’s claim hasn’t been proven, millions of undocumented voters are believed to have voted for Barack Obama in 2008.
-In that popular vote, Obama defeated Sen. McCain, R-Arizona, by approximately 10 million votes, en route to grabbing 365 votes in the Electoral College.
+In that popular vote, Obama defeated John McCain by approximately 10 million votes, en route to grabbing 365 votes in the Electoral College.

 In last November’s popular vote, Clinton defeated Trump by 2.9 million votes, but only captured 227 electoral votes.